scoatespark/LaMarche-Lab/People.md

   <img src="{{ site.baseurl }}/assets/Chang.png" alt="Post-doc" style="width: 150px; height: 200px; object-fit: cover; border-radius: 8px;">
   <div>
     <h3>Chang Zhang Ph.D</h3>
     <p>Chang received his PhD in Biochemistry and Molecular Biology in 2020 from Shanghai Institute for Biological Science, Chinese Academy of Science (CAS), where he was focusing on the splicing factor’s role in liver cancer.
 In 2020, he joined the Institute of Neuroscience of CAS to start his postdoctoral training on gene therapy based on CRISPR.
 In 2022, Chang joined Dr. Müschen's lab at Yale and investigated mitochondrial fission/fusion in B-cell development and B-cell malignancies.
-In 2024, he began his work with Dr. LaMarche at Yale, where he is currently working on uncovering IL18's role in controlling non-small cell lung cancer (NSCLC).
-He is also interested in how the distinctive immune microenvironment regulates tumorigenesis and in translating laboratory discoveries into clinical therapies. <br><br>
-Chang loves Chinese calligraphy and music.
+In 2024, he began his work with Dr. LaMarche at Yale, where he is currently working on discovering specific cytokines'role in controlling non-small cell lung cancer (NSCLC).
+He is also interested in how the distinctive immune microenvironment regulates tumorigenesis and in translating laboratory discoveries into clinical therapies. rChang loves Chinese calligraphy and music.
 He also cherishes his family, his wife, and their two lovely daughters.
 At home, they’re all his bosses.<br>Email him at <a href="mailto:chang.zhang@yale.edu">chang.zhang@yale.edu</a>.</p>
   </div>
 </div>